vishnuas22/MasterX/test_result.md

       - working: false
         agent: "testing"
         comment: "Personalization engine endpoints are still failing.
 The learning DNA analysis endpoint returns a 200 response but the data doesn't contain the expected fields.
 The adaptive parameters endpoint also returns a 200 response but doesn't contain the expected fields.
 The mood analysis endpoint returns a 405 Method Not Allowed error, indicating it's not properly implemented.
 The personalization features endpoint returns a 200 response but doesn't contain the expected data structure."
+      - working: true
+        agent: "testing"
+        comment: "Fixed Personalization Engine endpoints by adding missing API endpoints to server.py.
+All endpoints now return the correct data structure.
+The learning DNA analysis, adaptive parameters, mood analysis, and personalization features endpoints all work correctly.
+The adaptive AI chat endpoint also works correctly, though there's a minor issue with the Groq API model 'deepseek-r1' not being found, but the system falls back to another model."

   - task: "Gamification System"
     implemented: true